Have you had one of those moments when you think, “I haven’t seen that for a while”?

 Dogs from large or giant breeds have a lot of growing to do.
 If the long bones of their legs grow too quickly, this causes problems that result in pain and lameness.

 Most often, the symptoms wax and wane.
-The pup may be sore for a few days and then recover, only to have another flare-up days/weeks/months down the line.
+The pup may be sore for a few days and then recover, only to have another flare-up days, weeks or months down the line.

-Also, it’s important not to jump to conclusions and assume all lame pups have panosteitis.
-There are plenty of other conditions that cause pain and that do have specific treatments that must not be overlooked.
+It’s important not to jump to conclusions and assume all lame puppies have panosteitis.
+We mustn’t overlook plenty of other conditions that cause pain and that do have specific treatments.

 Osteochondrosis Dessicans (OCD)